Alchus/scout-stuff/04-First-Class.md

 ```
 9b	Investigate an environmental issue affecting your community.
 Share what you learned about that issue with your patrol or troop.
 Tell what, if anything, could be done by you or your community to address the concern.
 ```

+* ✅ 6/04/2022

+I discussed the city of Chattanooga's recycling program with the director of Green Steps, a local environmental nonprofit.
+I learned that most of the city's mixed-stream recycling is sent directly to the landfill, and the city pays more money per-ton of waste to process recyclables, despite them ending up in the same place.

+Green Steps is involved in a project to raise awareness about the inefficacy of single-stream recycling and to encourage people to separate cans and bottles (which can be recycled) from all other plastics, which aren't recycled.

 ```
 9c	On a Scouting or family outing, take note of the trash and garbage you produce.
 Before your next similar outing, decide how you can reduce, recycle, or repurpose what you take on that outing, and then put those plans into action.
 Compare your results.